About Us

 My Dearest Sisters and Brothers in Sorrow,

-In the early days of widowhood from the depths of misery and desolation, I cried out, 'when will this be over?'
+“In the early days of widowhood from the depths of misery and desolation, I cried out, “when will this be over?”
 It was a question I asked so many of the widowed that had walked the path before me.
 I now know the answer to that question.
-It is "never".
-It changes but it is never "over" and I suppose it is not supposed to be.
+It is “never”.
+It changes but it is never “over” and I suppose it is not supposed to be.

 This journey has left its mark.
 I see the invisible stigmata of widowhood writ large upon my life.
 I am not the same person who walked out of Woodwinds Hospital alone that Sunday morning in November 2004.

 I am a better, more caring and more present person.
 I am stronger and more resilient.
 I have good boundaries and I choose carefully how I spend my time and with whom I do so.
 I have spent a great deal of solitary time the last 5 years and it has been important.
-Most of the time, I am not lonely (except for missing you know who) in fact, I relish in my time alone.

 I have wept more tears than I thought one woman could ever produce.
 I have been held close by my friends and held them close in return.
 I have been blessed with sisters and brothers of the heart and soul, who have been my stalwart companions on this broken road of loss and grief.
 We have held each others hands as we traveled towards the light - even in the days of being in the black hole of suffering and deep mourning - we helped each other steer towards the light.

-Today - I feel whole - the loss of Tom has been integrated into my life.
+Today – I feel whole – I feel the loss of Tom has been integrated into my life.
 I am no longer broken.
-I will long for this man until the hour of my own death - I will cry.
+I will long for this man until the hour of my own death – I will cry.
 I will awake in the middle of the night and suddenly remember what was lost.
 My memories are sweet.
 I knew unconditional love.
 I miss my love, my friend, my flyboy, my husband.
 And every year, November will be a time of remembrance.
-That is just the way it is.
+That is just the way it is.”

 Many blessings and much love,